JienanChen/CS-30-Major-Project/Log of Progress on the Project Since May 1, 2019.md

 2. Read about JSON files.
 3. Attempted to create a class which can plant trees on a bare landscape, which means utilizing an image within the parameter.

+## May 31, 2019
+Finished landscaper.
+Gave up on Blaviken's Lair, due to time.

+## June 1, 2019
+No work.

+## June 2, 2019
+No work.

+## June 3, 2019
+Copied landscaper from p5.js web editor into Visual Studios Code, and found the appropriate images.

+## June 4, 2019
+Intergrated the landscaper and the grid.
+Work was devoted to scaling the grid so that it stands somewhat in the centre.

+## June 5, 2019
+Work on scaling the grid so that it stands somewhat in the centre of the screen.